snorpey/photobooth/README.md

 Things to do:
 ---

-* fallback to using images if webcam is notd available
+* fallback to using images if webcam is not available
 * add more effects
 * add descriptiond
 * make canvas drawing code more flexible
-* speed up canvasdrawing code
+* speed up canvas drawing code

 Third party libraries used in this project:
 ---